EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Methods

 Next is the Classical Planner Solving stage.
 For each simplified sub-task problem ${Problem}'_{i} \in \mathcal{P}'$, the planner invokes FastDownward \cite{helmert2006fast} for heuristic search.
 FastDownward employs a relaxed planning heuristic function, defined in \cref{eq:cost}.

-where $I$ and $G$ represent the initial state and goal state, respectively, $\Pi(I,G)$ is the set of all valid action sequences, and $\text{cost}(a)$ is the execution cost of action $a$.
+where $I$ and $G$ represent the initial state and goal state, respectively.
+Crucially, in our architecture, $I$ acts as the grounded symbolic interface, bridging the abstracted upstream perception module with our core planning framework.
+Additionally, $\Pi(I,G)$ is the set of all valid action sequences, and $cost(a)$ is the execution cost of action $a$.
 This heuristic, considering only the add effects of actions and ignoring delete effects, constructs an admissible relaxed problem \cite{helmert2006fast}.
 For each sub-task, the planner generates an optimal action sequence $\pi_{i}$, defined in \cref{eq:fastdownward}.

 After obtaining the set of sub-plans $\Pi =\{ {\pi_{1}, \ldots, \pi_{n}}$\}, the planner enters the Merging Stage, aiming to produce a globally consistent, conflict-free overall plan $\Pi_{\text{global}}$.
 Differing from traditional merging methods \cite{zhang2025lamma} based on probabilistic models, our framework employs a few-shot prompted LLM as a semantic coordinator to synthesize $\Pi_{\text{global}}$.
-The LLM detects conflicts in the sub-plans Π by analyzing temporal (\eg, incompatible orderings), resource (\eg, concurrent object access), and semantic constraints, then resolves them by reordering actions and inserting synchronization nodes, thereby ensuring the logical coherence and executability of the plan.
+The LLM detects conflicts in the sub-plans $\Pi$ by analyzing temporal (\eg, incompatible orderings), resource (\eg, concurrent object access), and semantic constraints, then resolves them by reordering actions and inserting synchronization nodes, thereby ensuring the logical coherence and executability of the plan.
 This process is formalized by the coordination function in \cref{eq:global}.

 where the ${LLM_{merge}}(\cdot)$ function represents the coordinative reasoning performed by the LLM under constraints $\mathcal{C}$.
 The final output $\Pi_{\text{global}}$ is a unified plan that is semantically coherent, logically self-consistent, and strives for global optimality.
 This semantic reasoning-based merging strategy preserves the structural advantages of classical planning in state space search while introducing the generalization and coordination capabilities of LLMs, generating a high-quality overall solution for complex multi-robot tasks.